 If you are going to shave after the 24-hour waiting period, though, here are all of the best practices that you should keep in mind to have the least effect on your spray tan.

 Rule Number One- don’t use regular shaving cream!

 This is often the first mistake that most people make because it’s the one that’s the most ingrained in our heads.
 We’re used to waking up and reaching for the shaving cream and our razor first thing in the morning while we’re still half asleep… you know how it goes.

-The problem with most shaving creams (such as Barbasol, Gillette, or Shick) is that they contain small amounts of alcohol and detergents.
-This is meant to have a toning effect on your skin and close your pores up.
+The problem with most shaving products (such as Barbasol, Gillette, or Shick) is that they contain small amounts of alcohol and heavy detergents.
+These ingredients are meant to have a toning effect on your skin and close your pores up.

-However, when it comes into contact with your spray tan it will start to wipe it away!
+However, when the shaving lotions come into contact with your spray tan it will start to wipe it away!

 If you’ve never made your own shaving cream before, we definitely recommend it.
 It’s a lot healthier for your skin, and it will keep your spray tan moisturized and glowing!

 Apart from the warning against using traditional shaving cream, you should also be aware of how much pressure you’re putting on your skin with the razor.
 The more pressure you apply, the more of an exfoliating effect the blade will have.

 In, fact dermaplaning (a popular method of exfoliation or acne treatment) primarily involves using small razors to remove layers of dead skin and peach fuzz.

 Try to be as light as possible with your razor, allowing the weight of your razor to do most of the work.